 SERVE is a graduation requirement for students earning a bachelors degree in Liberal Studies.
 To earn a Liberal Studies bachelors degree, students must complete two SERVE rotations (one through EDEL 200 and one through EDEL 300) for a total of 85 SERVE hours.

-The SERVE Program is a Long Beach Education Partnership Project.
-It is administered through the Center for Collaboration in Education.
 All students requesting SERVE placement must be enrolled in the university for the entire semester of their SERVE assignment.

 - University students will work with K-12 students in urban classrooms or community settings.
 As a result, university students will increase their knowledge of the cultural and social backgrounds of a diverse population.